microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/09-Configure-MFA.md

  In this task we will create an Conditional Access policy.

 - You need to be signed in as a global administrator, security administrator, or conditional access administrator
+- In Azure Active Directory create a group and add your AVD users to that group
-- Now browse to AAD > Security and then to consitional Access within the Azure Portal
+- Now browse to AAD > Security and then to conditional access within the Azure Portal and create a new policy
+- Assign the policy to the group you created before and click*Done*
+-